 At times, a simple lifestyle management could help prevent any serious conditions.
 Eating right, exercising to keep one’s weight in check, avoiding over abuse of recreational drugs are all very important.
 Ingestion of a range of vitamin and mineral tablets including Folate, Zinc, Vitamin C and E and Iron is also recommended.

-However, for conditions such as Infertility, it is advisable to consult a medical expert and one such centre that offers excellent state-of-the-art treatment facilities is the Janisthaa Fertility Clinic & Hospital in Basaveshwarnagar.
+However, for conditions such as Infertility, it is advisable to consult a medical expert and one such centre that offers excellent state-of-the-art treatment facilities is the Janisthaa Fertility Clinic & Hospital in Bangalore.
 With success rates of over 55%, Dr. Shwetha and her team of staff offer comprehensive, personalized plans to realize one’s parenthood dreams come true!
 In these trying times, the clinic offers online consultations as well.
-Appointments can be booked by visiting the website http://jnaistha.local/ or calling +91 7619198086
+Appointments can be booked by visiting the website Janisthaa or calling +91 7619198086